 Prior to making an Order, the Court must have regard to section 124 of the Child Support (Assessment) Act, which requires consideration to be given to not only the administrative assessment and departure order, but also the carer’s current financial position and the effect the proposed order would have on them.

-If you would like to discuss your child support options with one of our experienced child support solicitors, please contact Best Wilson Buckley Family Law Toowoomba (07) 4639 0000 or Brisbane Family Lawyers (07) 3210 0281.
+If you would like to discuss your child support options with one of our experienced child support solicitors, please contact Best Wilson Buckley Family Law Toowoomba (07) 4639 0000 or Best Wilson Buckley Family Law Brisbane (07) 3210 0281.